Pedestrian Upgrades for Bay Street, Double Bay

 Council will deliver a suite of pedestrian upgrades in Bay Street, Double Bay that will improve safety, accessibility, amenity and connection to the Double Bay Ferry Wharf, beach and Steyne Park.

 When complete, they will make walking, cycling and public transport an easier and more enjoyable way to access the harbour front.
-These works will be delivered at the same time as Transport for NSW’s major upgrade of the Double Bay Ferry Wharf, resulting in a fresh look for the entire precinct by the end of 2023.
+These works will be delivered at the same time as Transport for NSW’s major upgrade of the Double Bay Ferry Wharf, resulting in a fresh look for the entire precinct.

 What does this project involve?